 - You'll probably need to drain and refill the bath with clean water a few times to get all the soap out by gently moving the bag around.

-- When removing your bag from the bath have a large bowl to hand, be gentle and be prepared to get wet!
+- When removing your bag from the bath have a large bowl to hand, be gentle and prepare to get wet.